dotnet/docs-maui/docs/ios/device-provisioning/automatic-provisioning.md

 When automatic provisioning is enabled, Visual Studio will re-run the automatic provisioning process if necessary when any of the following occur:

-- An iOS device is plugged into your Mac
-  - This automatically checks to see if the device is registered on the Apple Developer Portal.
+- An iOS device is plugged into your Mac.
+This automatically checks to see if the device is registered on the Apple's developer portal.
 If it isn't, it will add it and generate a new provisioning profile that contains it.
-- The Bundle ID of your app is changed
-  - This updates the app ID.
-A new provisioning profile containing this app ID is created.
+- The Bundle ID of your app is changed.
+This updates the app ID and so a new provisioning profile containing this app ID is created.
 - A supported capability is enabled in the **Entitlements.plist** file.
-  - This capability will be added to the app ID and a new provisioning profile with the updated app ID is generated.
-  - Not all capabilities are currently supported. <!-- For more information on the ones that are supported, check out the [Working with Capabilities](~/ios/deploy-test/provisioning/capabilities/index.md) guide.-->
+This capability will be added to the app ID and a new provisioning profile with the updated app ID is generated.
+Not all capabilities are currently supported. <!-- For more information on the ones that are supported, check out the [Working with Capabilities](~/ios/deploy-test/provisioning/capabilities/index.md) guide.-->

-## Wildcard App IDs
+## Wildcard app IDs

-By default automatic provisioning will attempt to create and use a wildcard App ID and provisioning profile instead of an explicit App ID based on the **Bundle Identifier** specified in **Info.plist**.
-Wildcard App IDs reduce the number of profiles and IDs to maintain in the Apple Developer portal.
+By default automatic provisioning will attempt to create and use a wildcard app ID and provisioning profile instead of an explicit app ID based on the app's bundle identifier.
+Wildcard App IDs reduce the number of profiles and IDs to maintain in the Apple developer portal.

-In some cases, an app's entitlements require an explicit App ID.
+In some cases, an app's entitlements require an explicit app ID.
 The following entitlements do not support wildcard App IDs:

 - App Groups
 - Associated Domains